 While studying in schools or colleges, students are always told to measure success according to the grades they achieve.
 They are always told that clearing every examination is joyous only when you are amongst the top scorers.

 Thus, when these students start their career journey with this mindset they always look for some metrics to measure their success.
-Many people believe that success means having a high-earning, high-achievements and a great status in the society.
+Many people believe that success means having a high-earning, high-achievements, and a great status in society.

 A lot of people, on the other hand, define a successful career in terms of a stable work environment, good work-life balance, and low-stress levels.

 A successful career for such people is all about recognizing your own individuality and achieving your dreams.
 As it is said, the real world is beyond what schools teach.

 Success differs for every individual and cannot be bound by figures or facts.

 So, how do you define success in your own ways?
 Here are some questions that will help you to figure out what success is to you:

 1. Do You Love Your Career?

 Are you really passionate about what you do?